Donaldson-Thomas invariants of length 2 flops: The DT Toolbox

-If $W\in \C Q_\cyc$ is a potential, the trace of $W$ defines a $\GL_\updelta$-equivariant function $\tr(W)$ on $\Rep_\updelta(Q)$ for each $\updelta\in\Updelta$, and hence a regular function $\tr(W)$ on $\fM$.
-This function has a well-defined stacky critical locus $\fM_{Q,W}$, whose intersection with $\fN$ we denote by $\fC = \fC_{Q,W}$.
-The closed points $\fC(\C)$ are in bijection with the nilpotent $\C Q$-modules that satisfy the relations in the Jacobi algebra.
-The goal of motivic Donaldson--Thomas theory is to assign a motivic invariant to the critical locus $\fC$.
-To do this, one constructs a \emph{motivic vanishing cycle} $\upphi_{\tr(W)}$ in some ring of motivic measures.
-Integrating the vanishing cycle over the strata defines a generating function
+The closed points $\fC(\C)$ correspond to the nilpotent $\Jac(Q,W)$-modules, although it is not necessarily a good moduli space.
+The goal of motivic Donaldson--Thomas theory is to assign a motivic invariant to the critical locus $\fC$ which acts as a ``virtual count'' of the points $\fC(\C)$.
+To do this, one constructs a \emph{motivic vanishing cycle} $\upphi_{\tr(W)}$ in some ring of motivically valued measures.
+Integrating this vanishing cycle over the components of $\fC$ defines a generating function

 with motivic coefficients.
-This generating function is the \emph{DT partition function} and its coefficients the \emph{DT invariants}, which are a motivic refinement of the enumerative DT invariants of Joyce--Song \cite{JoSoGenDT}.
-The partition function can be greatly simplified using stability conditions and a multiple-cover formula.
+This generating function is the \emph{DT partition function} and its coefficients the \emph{DT invariants}, which are a motivic refinement of the enumerative DT invariants of Joyce--Song \cite{JS12}.
+The partition function can moreover be simplified using various wall-crossing relations and multiple-cover formulas.
+We recall the relevant constructions in the following subsections.